Dating Apps: Pros and Cons by Damona Hoffman

 Damona Hoffman is a relationship expert, media personality and an early adopter of the online dating scene.
 The former CBS executive, who previously

-She then took the lessons of personal branding and making a good first impression to the love realm.
+She then took personal branding lessons and made an excellent first impression in the love realm.
 Her aim now became guiding people to positive and healthy relationships.
-Her unconventional strategy in the online dating space has helped many people find their perfect match by marketing themselves in a genuine way and loving as they are.
-Damona runs www.DatesAndMates.com, coaches clients privately, in both online and offline dating, and holds regular seminars and mixers.
+Her unconventional strategy in the online dating space has helped many people find their perfect match by genuinely marketing themselves and loving them as they are.
+Damona runs www.DatesAndMates.com, privately coaches online and offline dating clients, and holds regular seminars and mixers.

 In addition to writing for The Huffington Post, Damona has been featured by Match.com, JDate, and YourTango.com.
 Her book Spin Your Web: How to Brand Yourself for Successful Online Dating is currently available on Amazon, Barnes & Noble, Nook, Vook, and iBooks and has been endorsed by The Millionaire Matchmaker, The CyberDating Expert, JDate, HurryDate, and more.
 She holds a B.S. in Communications from Northwestern University, coaching credentials from Master Coach University, and a Graduate Certificate from UCLA.